programminghistorian/ph-submissions/lessons/sentiment-analysis.md

 Let's calculate the sentiment scores for this e-mail using *VADER* to get a sense for what the tool can do.
 To start, create a new working directory (folder) on your computer called "`sentiment`" somewhere that you can find it.
 Within that folder, create a new text file and save it as "`sentiment.py`".
 This will be where we write the code for this task.

 First, we have to tell Python where the NLTK functions are located.
-At the top of our file, we will import *VADER* function SentimentIntensityAnalyzer.
-After using this line, we will have access to VADER anywhere in our code by calling SentimentIntensityAnalyzer():
+At the top of our file, we will import the code for *VADER*:

 ```